Federal Court for the Western District of Arkansas

 The Federal Court for the Western District of Arkansas employed over a thousand men, and a few women, between the years 1872-1896.
 While the majority of the men were sworn in as Deputy U.S. Marshals, others served as jailers, court clerks, bailiffs, guards, posse, jail physicians, US Commissioners, and U.S. Marshals.

 The employees of the Federal Court for the Western District of Arkansas enforced United States law over the Indian Territory from 1851 to 1896.
 Using several resources for documentation, the Fort Smith National Historic began compiling a list of these employees in the 1970s.
-This federal court employee database is the continuation of that project.
+This federal court employee list is the continuation of that project.

 Not all records from this time period still survive.
 The park relies heavily on documentation preserved at the National Archives in Fort Worth, Texas.
 They maintain the majority of court records for the Western District of Arkansas in the 19th century.
 Some records have been lost.
 One notable example is the absence of oath of offices for deputy marshals whose last name begins with "A."